What is a Continuous Supply of Services?

 • Periodicity of Services: Recurring or periodic services are those that are provided on a regular, scheduled basis.
 The frequency can be monthly, quarterly, or even weekly.

-• Subscription Models: A common form of periodic services is subscription-based services like streaming services or SaaS platforms.
-Customers subscribe and receive ongoing access to the service, often with regular updates or continuous support.
+• Subscription Models: A common form of periodic services includes subscription-based offerings like streaming services or SaaS platforms.
+Customers subscribe and consistently receive access to the service, often with regular updates or continuous support.

 Contractual Service Arrangements

-• Contractual Basis: These services are governed by contracts that explicitly state the frequency, terms, and conditions of service delivery.
+• Contractual Basis: Contracts explicitly define the frequency, terms, and conditions of service delivery for these services.

 • Documenting Service Terms: The contract is a key document under GST, as it outlines how and when services will be billed and paid.
 This is crucial for determining the time of supply and ensuring GST compliance.

-• Variety of Contracts: Contractual service arrangements can range from professional service agreements to longer-term outsourcing contracts.
+• Variety of Contracts: Contractual service arrangements can, therefore, vary from professional service agreements to longer-term outsourcing contracts, ensuring flexibility and clarity.

 Long-term Service Commitments